 After checking in, I closed my eyes and settled into this moment while waiting to be called back.
-I have come to really appreciate waiting rooms because they give me time to just sit, be, and let Life in.
+I have come to really appreciate waiting rooms.
+They give me time to just sit, be, and let life in.
 I brought my attention fully into my body, delighting in the feeling of aliveness there.
-Then I opened to all of the comings and goings around me.
-To be this present for Life is to rediscover the preciousness of every moment and the joy of being alive.
+Then I paid attention to all the comings and goings around me.
+Being present for life means to rediscover the preciousness of every moment and the joy of being alive.

 She stood right in front of me, saying in a not-so-friendly voice, “I hear you are upset about not being taken back to see the doctor.”
-She proceeded to tell me how busy they are and that they have a system for handling the volume of patients that come into the office.
+She told me how busy they are and that they have a system for handling the volume of patients that come into the office.
 I simply said, “It was a little confusing to me.”
 I noticed that my ability to soften and calm myself down before answering her actually diffused her reaction.
 She nodded her head and as she walked away, I continued to breathe and said my mantra “Let it in” a few more times.

 Finally, after waiting 45 minutes, the nurse brought me back into the exam room.
-There I sat and I waited and waited and waited some more.
-I had been waiting for almost an hour (59 minutes to be exact).
+There I sat, and I waited and waited some more.
+I had been waiting for almost an hour (59 minutes, to be exact).
 My mind was getting stirred up and my belly was tightening again as I needed to get home for an interview that afternoon.

 I said to this part of me that wanted to be right, “I see you.
 If you need to follow through on this, I will understand.
-But please notice that this is causing a lot of upset inside.
-What would it be like if you let that go and I can just be here with you, acknowledging your frustration?”
-Immediately my belly softened and I began to open again.
+However, please notice that this is causing a lot of inner turmoil.
+What would it be like if you let that go?
+I can just be here with you, acknowledging your frustration?”
+Immediately, my stomached muscles unclenched.
+My mind began to open again.
 I was so grateful that I didn’t need to follow the story line of being right.

-So the next time Life pushes you past your comfort zone, try using the mantra “Let it in” and acknowledge that you are uncomfortable.
+So the next time life pushes you past your comfort zone, try using the mantra “Let it in” and acknowledge that you are uncomfortable.